theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/mandatory-review.md

 title: Mandatory Review
 nav_order: 1
 description: >-
-    Introduce a mandatory review stage that requires contributors to inspect all entries before they are applied to the database.
-problem: >-
     All entries need to be correct and adhere to policy.
 context: >-
     Some projects need to be able to make strong guarantees that all of the data being maintained has been through a quality review.
+solution: >-
+    Introduce a mandatory review stage that requires contributors to inspect all entries before they are applied to the database.
 examples:

 ---